How do I get a story on my company published? Here are some basic truths….

 February 3, 2020 | Blog | 0 comments

-As both an editor of a healthcare industry magazine, and a freelance writer, I often get asked, “How can I get a story on my company published?”
+As both a communications consultant and an editor of a healthcare industry magazine I often get asked, “How can I get a story on my company published?”

 Many years ago, when I first began my career, I remember being told about the “editorial gatekeepers” of publications, those individuals who decide what gets published – and what doesn’t.
 I always pictured these angry faces inside of a gate with pitchforks or some sort of weapons – or the bridge keeper in Monty Python and the Holy Grail – asking three questions and with a wrong answer catapulting the person into the chasm below.